compilation-error-eng/WRO-Pythons2/README.md

 ![openmv1](https://user-images.githubusercontent.com/53234566/190664656-b2dc7a8f-ef66-465b-81c5-f77d46647ddd.jpg)

-Link of component can be found at the end
+>Link of components can be found at the end

-For communicating with the camera module we used and the motors to move accordingly we used an ordinary Arduino Nano A photo of it:
+For communicating with the camera module and order the motors to move accordingly we used an ordinary Arduino Nano A photo of it:

 ![index](https://user-images.githubusercontent.com/53234566/190664654-73a4b632-6b9f-42ce-ab9c-55d61f8951d9.jpg)

-Link can be found later
+>Link can be found later